Toda Rowing Course

-The Toda Rowing Course (戸田漕艇場, Toda Sōteijō) is a venue that hosted the rowing event at the 1964 Summer Olympics.
+The Toda Rowing Course (戸田漕艇場, Toda Sōteijō) is a purpose-built rowing venue that hosted the rowing event at the 1964 Summer Olympics.
 Originally completed in 1939 for the 1940 Summer Olympics that were cancelled due to World War II.
 After World War II, the venue was left in disrepair.
 When Tokyo was awarded the 1964 Summer Olympics in 1958, the venue was expanded and reconstructed.